 b).
 Minimum off-target cleavage events (Wong, Liu, & Wang, 2015).

 Binding efficiency (how well sgRNA binds to the target sequence) of gRNA is of crucial importance while designing a CRISPR experiment.
 The binding efficiency of g RNA varies from one sequence to another.
-A suitable scoring system is used to access the efficiency of g RNA binding; Scoring system used also depends on the model system under consideration.
+A suitable scoring system is used to access the efficiency of g RNA binding; the Scoring system used also depends on the model system under consideration.
 For example, for zebrafish injection experiments or for assays based on the delivery of synthetically produced gRNAs, the Moreno-Mateos score is used to determine gRNA binding efficiency accurately, but the Moreno-Mateos system is not reliable for scoring gRNA if the system under consideration is cultured mammalian cells.
-The system scores by Doench et al., are commonly used mammalian cells.
+The system scores by Doench et al., are commonly used in mammalian cells.
 Wang score is used for some cancer cell lines while generating second-generation libraries of human gRNAs.
 The web tool http://crispor.org is commonly used to score RNA efficiency for different experiments and has multiple scoring systems, including Moreno-Mateos and Doench scoring.

 It should be kept in mind to only select the score trained on the same system as the system you plan to use in your experiment.